Natural Science

 10. IUCN Red List

-How and why animals die away - we learn from this lesson.
+How and why animals die - we learn from this lesson.

 12. Understanding the Natural Phenomena

 Throughout our lives, we are surrounded by various natural phenomena.
-And you want to understand what's going on around you, don't you?
-Of course, you can always ask someone or google it.
-But it is even more pleasant to determine by yourself what happened and why.
-Let's practice this ability today.
+You want to understand what's happening around you, don't you?
+Of course, you can ask someone or search online.
+But isn't it even more satisfying to figure it out on your own?
+Let's practice that skill today.

 13. Where Does the Soil Come From